Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Introduction

-The MLE can be computed by a natural iterative procedure known as the \emph{flip-flop algorithm} \citep{dutilleul1999mle,gurvits2004classical}.
-For simplicity, we describe it for the matrix normal model ($k=2$), so that the samples $\samp_i$ can be viewed as $d_1\times d_2$ matrices which we denote by $X_i$.
-The general flip-flop algorithm is described in \cref{alg:flip-flop} in \cref{sec:flipflop}. \begin{Algorithm} \begin{description} \item[ \textbf{Input}:] Samples $X = (X_1, \ldots, X_n)$, where each $X_i$ is a real $d_1 \times d_2$ matrix.
-Parameters $T\in\N$ and $\delta>0$.
+The MLEs for the matrix and tensor normal models can be computed by a natural iterative procedure that is known as the \emph{flip-flop algorithm}.
+In \cref{alg:flip-flop matrix} below, we describe it for the matrix normal model ($k=2$), where the samples $\samp_i$ can be viewed as $d_1\times d_2$ matrices~$X_i$.
+The general flip-flop algorithm is described in \cref{alg:flip-flop} in \cref{sec:flip-flop}.